Alexandra, South Africa: 2000s to present

 To assist in renewing and uplift the community, the Alexandra Renewal Project was launched in 2000.
 The project has caused clashes between residents and companies, including SA Waste Holdings (Pty) Ltd, a waste disposal company based in nearby Marlboro.

 Approximately 3,000 houses have been built for relocation purposes to date.
-In August 2006 American business students conducted a photography project with 190 of the youth of Alexandra.
+In August 2006 an American business student conducted a photography project with 190 of the youth of Alexandra.
 It resulted in a book, alexandra: our view of ekasi.
 In June/July 2008 the grassroots photographic project Shooting Jozi inspired by the Academy award-winning documentary Born into Brothels took place in Alexandra with local community members.

 In May 2008 a series of xenophobic attacks that took place throughout South Africa started in Alexandra Township.
 Foreigners including Zimbabweans, Mozambicans, Congolese, and even some South Africans from the north living there were attacked.

 Sports

-The Vodacom League soccer (football) team Alexandra United plays there.
+Gomora United, who won the 2024–25 SAFA Second Division, are based in Alexandra.